balasgit/cloudnative-toolkit/README.md

 This git repository is a dirivative of the **Interation Zero** project from the **IBM Garage Cloud Native Toolkit**.
 It has been created to make the installation of the Toolkit CNCF DevOps tools very easy from IBM Cloud Schematics services.
-The tools offering a simple approach to CI/CD with
+The tools offer a simple approach to CI/CD with
     IBM Manage clusters OpenShift and Kubernetes.

 You can find out more information about the toolkit and the iteration zero